janiksielemann/tf_binding_prediction/README.md

 ## Background

 This app enables the prediction of protein-DNA binding for 217 plant transcription factors on any sequence of interest.
-The model architecture was adapted from the publicly available DeepSTARR architecture (https://doi.org/10.1038/s41588-022-01048-5).
-Verified binding sites on unmethylated DNA within 200 base pair windows were taken from an ampDAP-seq experiment (https://doi.org/10.1016/j.cell.2016.04.038) to train the models.
+The model architecture was adapted from the publicly available DeepSTARR architecture (de Almeida *et al.*, https://doi.org/10.1038/s41588-022-01048-5).
+Verified binding sites on unmethylated DNA within 200 base pair windows were taken from an ampDAP-seq experiment (O’Malley *et al.*, https://doi.org/10.1016/j.cell.2016.04.038) to train the models.
 Training was performed on Arabidopsis thaliana chromosomes 1,2,3 and 5 and testing was performed on the held out chromosome 4.
-For feature extraction the sequences were one-hot encoded and DNA shape features as well as electrostatic potential was extracted using a publicly available query table (https://doi.org/10.1093/nar/gkx1145).
+For feature extraction the sequences were one-hot encoded and DNA shape features as well as electrostatic potential was extracted using a publicly available query table (Li *et al.*, https://doi.org/10.1093/nar/gkx1145).

 ## Usage